 They shed little and are easy to train.
 A good choice if you live in an apartment because they are active, but can meet much of their energy demands indoors running around the house.

 The Rhodesian Ridgeback is a family-loving dog, very patient with children and loves playing with them.
-Better suited to older kids as the Ridgeback is a larger breed and can be quite boisterous.
+Better suited to older kids as the Ridgeback is a larger breed, weighing up to 100lbs (45 kilos), and can be quite boisterous.